OpenDDS/DeveloperResources/node-websocket-chat/README.md

 ## Conclusion

-Websockets allow clients and servers to efficiently and dynamically exchange messages but create a data distribution problem when multiple server instances are used.
+WebSockets allow clients and servers to efficiently and dynamically exchange messages but create a data distribution problem when multiple server instances are used.
 This article explores the idea of using OpenDDS to distribute data between web server instances using websockets.
 Specifically, the article extends a chat application using OpenDDS with RTPS Discovery so that multiple servers can be used.
 This article assumes that the web servers can send messages to each other via multicast to bootstrap RTPS Discovery.